');

 About Great River, NY

-Great River is a small community in New York with a population of 1,880 residents.
-The median household income is $133,385 per year, which is above the national average.
-The median age in Great River is 52.3 years.
+Great River is a small town located in New York with a population of 1,880 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $133,385 per year, which is 77% above the national median of $75,149.
+The median age of 52.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Great River, NY